Luming-L/Project/macs2.md

 macs2 pileup -i CTCF_Control_200K_filterdup.bed -B --extsize 500 -o 1k_bg.bdg
 ```
 normalize noise track
+Because the ChIP signal track was built by extending reads into _d_ size fragments, we have to normalize the 1kb noise by multiplying the values by _d_/slocal, which is 254/1000=0.254 in our example.
 ```bash
 macs2 bdgopt -i 1k_bg.bdg -m multiply -p 0.254 -o 1k_bg_norm.bdg
 ```